ibm-cloud-docs/openwhisk/tutorial_action.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="10m"}

-In this tutorial, learn how to call an action from another action by creating a custom sequence.
+In this tutorial, learn how to call an action from another action by creating a custom sequence in {{site.data.keyword.openwhisk}}.
 This tutorial uses Node.js 10, but the general principles can be applied to other runtimes.
 {: shortdesc}

 This tutorial uses {{site.data.keyword.openwhisk_short}} to build a custom sequence within another Node.js action to model a typical scenario, such as getting data from {{site.data.keyword.cos_full_notm}}, retrieving related data from {{site.data.keyword.cloudant}} database, and then putting the results back into {{site.data.keyword.cos_full_notm}}.
 To accomplish this task, first create an {{site.data.keyword.cos_full_notm}} action, then an {{site.data.keyword.cloudant}} database action, and finally a main action that calls both of them.